jorgehard/angular-with-ngrx/README.md

 # Atlasgym!

-Hi!
-I'm Danilo, frontend developer to Atlasgym, this project is in construction, soon you guys, will could see the v1
+Hey!
+I'm Danilo, frontend developer at Atlasgym, this project is under construction, soon you will be able to see v1

 @jorgehard
 @dfealves